 When you already narrowed the number of donors of your choice, it is fairly important to get an idea where they are based.
 If the donor is local, you can save up hundreds of pounds on flights and hotels.
-So if you have limited budget, try looking for local donors and then when this does not work, start searching on a bigger scale.
+So if you have a limited budget, try looking for local donors and then when this does not work, start searching on a bigger scale.

 It is important not to focus on a specific trait, just go with your instincts.
 People who choose their donors more “lightly” and who feel “just right” are usually happier with their choice.